thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 * There's no list of available strategies, so a developer would need to perform a complicated search to find the relevant classes.
-* Without a whitelist, a user can make the application instantiate any class they want by hacking parameters.
+* Without a whitelist, users can make the application instantiate any class they want, by hacking parameters.
 This can result in security vulnerabilities.

-We can solve both easily by altering our convention slightly: scope all the strategy classes within a module.
+We can solve both easily by altering our convention slightly: Scope all the strategy classes within a module.

 We change our strategy factory method: